anilsg/demo-recipe-api/README.md

 - Built on Ubuntu 18.10 Cosmic
 - PHP7 and modules required as shown
-- Documented as if PHP composer installed globally e.g. `composer command [arguments]`
+- Documented for PHP composer installed globally
+- Docker has not been included in the time available

     apt install php7 composer php-mbstring php-xml php-xdebug

 ### Installation

-Clone composer.json and composer.lock then
+Clone composer.json and composer.lock then:

     composer install

+### Usage

+Convenience script provided in composer.json
+(executes `php -S localhost:8080 -t pub`):

+    composer start

 ### References